UCSB-AMPLab/demo-content/demos/v0.6.0/en/texts/stories/telar-tutorial/glossary_system.md

-Telar's glossary system provides **wiki-style automatic linking** of technical terms throughout your story content.
+Telar's glossary system provides **wiki-style automatic linking** of technical terms throughout your story content (see [glossary auto-linking](https://telar.org/docs/content-structure/#glossary-auto-linking) in the Telar docs).

 **How it works:**
 1. Create glossary entry files in `components/texts/glossary/`